 Biden and the Democratic Party are more trusted to rebuild the economy, and a growing share say it is “getting better.”

 Majorities approve of Biden’s first 100 day agenda and his future priorities, including the American Jobs Plan and the Justice in Policing Act.

 Approval of the vaccine rollout has improved by 33 points since February as two-thirds of Americans see Biden’s pandemic policies as having a “positive impact.”

-A majority of Americans approve of President Biden’s agenda as vast support for the American Rescue Plan remains resilient.
+Approval ratings of President Biden have remained in net positive territory as support for the American Rescue Plan remains consistently broad.

 Most Americans say the Rescue Plan is having a positive impact on them as economic indicators are beginning to improve.